Code-Institute-Submissions/family_organiser/readme.md

 - When a user is removed their status are removed but not comments on their status.
 Same when removing a status the comment stay in the database.

+### Navigation

+- When you change from mobile view to desktop view the white alpha over stays on the screen untill clicked or the page is reloaded.

 ## Features to add

 ### Shopping page